-The onboard hardware monitor automatically detects the voltage output through the onboard voltage regulators and show the values on these fields.
+The onboard hardware monitor automatically detects the voltage output through the onboard voltage regulators.

 If any of the monitored items is out of range, the following error message appears: "Hardware Monitor found an error.
 Enter Power setup menu for details".
 You will then be prompted to "Press F1 to continue or DEL to enter SETUP".